 - A Guideline for EU-China Credit Transfer and Credit Recognition in Higher Education, which is meant to be agreed between EU and Chinese authorities.
 This Guideline has been made available in English and Chinese.
 In April 2012 the EU-China High Level People-to-People Dialogue (HPPD) announced the launch of an EU-China Tuning Study.
 The study should allow for (i) strengthening the compatibility of EU and China education systems, (ii) enhancing outcome-based education, (iii) overcoming obstacles to mobility, (iv) establishing commonly acknowledged quality criteria and (v) developing tools for mutual recognition.
 The Study has been implemented in two phases, a first covering the period December 2012 to May 2014 and a second phase covering the period October 2016 – December 2019.
 In this executive summary the two phases are distinguished.

-The study was implemented from December 2012 to May 2014 by the Tuning Academy based in Groningen and Bilbao, in close cooperation with the Chinese Ministry of Education (MoE) and DG EAC of the EU, which together decided on its outline and approach.
+The first study was implemented from December 2012 to May 2014 by the International Tuning Academy based in Groningen, in close cooperation with the Chinese Ministry of Education (MoE) and the Directorate General Education and Culture of the EU, which together decided on its outline and approach.
 To implement the study three disciplines were selected to pilot the Tuning approach: Business Administration, Civil Engineering and (Comparative) Education.
 For each of these disciplines MoE appointed a high ranked university and coordinator.
-These three – Xi’an Jiaotong University (Business), Tongji University, Shanghai (Civil Engineering) and Beijing Normal University (Education) – invited each another four prestigious universities to establish a working groups for the disciplines.
+These three – Xi’an Jiaotong University (Business), Tongji University, Shanghai (Civil Engineering) and Beijing Normal University (Education) – invited each another four prestigious universities to establish a working group for each of the disciplines.
 The Tuning Academy composed a team of ten experts, of which two specialised in each of the disciplines and another four specialised in the Tuning methodology.
-The study was co-coordinated by the director of the Groningen branch of the Tuning Academy and the director for Lifelong Learning of MoE.
+The study was co-coordinated by the director of the Groningen branch of the Tuning Academy and the director for Lifelong Learning of the Chinese Ministry of Education.

 To implement the study three series of Tuning seminars were organised in China and a site visit of a Chinese delegation of MoE and the three academic leaders of the working groups took place to three European universities, Deusto-Bilbao, Ghent and Groningen.